projectriff/projectriff.io/_docs/004-getting-started-on-docker-ce-edge-for-mac.md

 ![configure Docker VM](/images/docker-vm-config.png)

 ### enable Kubernetes
-Now enable Kubernetes, and wait for the Kubernetes to start running.
+Now enable Kubernetes, and wait for the cluster to start.
 ![enable Kubernetes](/images/docker-edge-kubernetes.png)

-If you previously had minikube or GKE configured, use the Docker menu to switch your context to "docker-for-desktop".
+If you previously had minikube or GKE configured, switch your kubectl context to "docker-for-desktop".

 ![set context to docker-for-desktop](/images/docker-edge-context.png)